 Kennedy Space Center Florida

-Visit the IMAX® cinema to watch 3D films and learn about life up in space in the exhibits that showcase hundreds of exciting things to explore.
-A day at the space center is sure to be unforgettable and is definitely ‘out of this world’!
+Visit the IMAX® cinema to watch 3D films and learn about life up in space, or explore the exhibits that showcase hundreds of exciting artefacts.
+Spending a day here will definitely feel ‘out of this world’.

 Things to see